joanncholland/javascript-mega-project-list/README.md

 ## Classic Algorithms
 ### Sorting
 An implementation two sorting algorithms, one for merge sort and the other for bubble sort, both using recursion.
 Both print out the sorted array to the console - might add user input and output result to the page later.

+### Collatz Conjecture
+A simple program that allows the user to enter the number they'd like to perform the Collatz Conjecture algorithm on.
+It uses a recursive algorithm and displays the calculation step by step to reach 1.

 ## Text
 ### Fizz Buzz